A lack of affordable housing causes 6,500 people in Omaha to experience homelessness each year.

 Our goal is that every man, woman and child in our community has a safe place to call home.

-Sandra Ybarra was forced to relocate from Oklahoma to Omaha to seek treatment at Nebraska Medicine for her newborn son.
+Sandra was forced to relocate from Oklahoma to Omaha to seek treatment at Nebraska Medicine for her newborn son.
 She soon found The Salvation Army, which set her up in transitional housing, and then later helped her apply for a Section 8 voucher, which allowed her to move into a house.
 Eight years later, Sandra's son is healthy and thriving, and she is working toward a nursing degree.
 "The Salvation Army helped us get to where we are today," she said.

 Our permanent supportive housing programs serve men, women and families who are chronically homeless and whose head of the household has a documented disability.
 Participants live in an apartment or a house and pay 30 percent of their adjusted gross income toward rent, with our housing programs paying the balance, as well as assistance paying utilities if needed.
 Case management, referrals to community resources, individualized planning, crisis support, money management and 24-hour staff accessibility are also provided.

-Participants eligible for permanent supportive housing will be referred to us by Metro Area Continuum of Care for the Homeless (MACCH) to The Salvation Army.
+Participants eligible for permanent supportive housing will be referred by Metro Area Continuum of Care for the Homeless (MACCH) to The Salvation Army.
 These individuals will be referred to MACCH by local shelters and outreach workers.
 Please contact shelter staff or outreach workers about eligibility for permanent supportive housing.

 VA Housing Opportunities Program (VA-HOP)